kwsch/pkNX/README.md

 ## Building

-pkNX is a Windows Forms application which requires [.NET Framework v4.6](https://www.microsoft.com/en-us/download/details.aspx?id=48137).
+pkNX is a Windows Forms application which requires [.NET 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) for Windows.

-The executable can be built with any compiler that supports C# 9.
+The executable can be built with any compiler that supports C# 10.

 ## Dependencies